octavio-navarro/ICPC_training/contests/Example/A/Readme.md

 ## Output

-Outputs the numbers on the input in the first line, then the numbers of the vector in the second line.
+Outputs the numbers *N* and *X* in the first line, then the numbers $n_{i}$ of the vector in the second line.
 In the third line the values of the vector sorted in ascending order, and in the fourth line in descending order.
-The next line should print "Found number: X", if the number is part of the vector's numbers, or "Not found" otherwise.
+The next line should print "Found number", if the number is part of the vector's numbers, or "Not found" otherwise.

 ## Sample